HornsAndHooves/angular-pikaday-directive/README.md

 # Angular Pikaday Directive

-This directive let's you use Pikaday as an Angular directive.
+This directive lets you use Pikaday as an Angular directive.

 **Note:** To use this fork, add this to your `bower.json` dependencies: